funmu/katka/samples/accessCloudStores/README.md

 ###Wish List###
  * Logging - write out log to a separate file for analysis.
  * Use shared code for accessing different cloud stores.
- * Copy over folders into appropriate folder structure in the destination.
-(Right now there is only one level based on last part of the path name).
  * Use conditional input file to perform deletion to remove unwanted files at OneDrive.

 ##Contributors##